aerospike/aws-cloudformation/README.md

 This script will then parse out the private IP addresses and modify the clustering section of aerospike configs with said IPs.

 This cluster is resiliant to any node being added/dropped.
-Additional nodes added with autoscaling will be able to automatically join the cluster.
+Additional nodes added with autoscaling will be able to automatically join the cluster. **Nodes leaving the cluster must be triggered by autoscaling to keep guarantee data consistency**.
+On scale-in, an SQS message will be sent with information on which node is being terminated.
+The each node polls SQS for its own message.
+Once the node finds an SQS message for itself, it first checks for data migrations.
+If no migrations are occuring, it will stop ASD and continues the autoscaling termination process.
+If there are data migrations occuring, it will interrupt the scale-in, leaving the instance running and cluster untouched,  and wait for the next poll. **Only 1 node may scale-in at a time to ensure no data loss**

 By default ping, Aerospike port 3000 and AMC port 8081 are open globally (0.0.0.0/0).
 You may want to lock this down to just your own IP range.